Posts Tagged ‘windows’

 I have judged enough.
 I deem Microsoft’s promise of saving us from our phones to be an EPIC FAIL.
 At the end of the day Microsoft merely wants people doing more of the same with their electronic leashes.
 They merely prefer that it happens with their product rather than a competitor’s.

-If Microsoft wanted to truly save us from our phones they’d invent a feature that tells the online world it will have to wait while we are out doing real stuff.
+If Microsoft truly wanted to save us from our phones they’d invent a feature that tells the online world it will have to wait while we are out doing real stuff.
 They could call it an answering machine or something like that.

 At last, a new phone that does all the dumb ass shit that current phones can do.
 Only in a suckier way.
 What a twist!